Algae Identification

 Add Lo-Chlor Pool Algaecide: Add the recommended amount of Lo-Chlor Pool Algaecide to your pool water according to the instructions on the label

-Black spot algae in swimming pools can be quite stubborn, but with the right approach, you can tackle it effectively.
+Black spot algae in swimming pools can be quite tenacious however, an appropriate strategy can effectively address this.

 Understanding Black Spot Algae:

-1. The severity of the outbreak and the length of time the outbreak has been allowed to go untreated.
+1. The severity of the outbreak and the duration it has been left untreated are critical factors.

-3. Check the environment around the pool to assist in establishing a cause and maybe a remedy for future outbreaks.
+3. Inspecting the pool's surroundings can help identify a cause and potentially a remedy for future outbreaks.

 Is it safe swim in a pool with black algae?

-By itself, black algae is non-toxic and does not harm humans unless ingested.
+Black algae, in itself, is non-toxic and does not pose a threat to humans unless consumed.

 Blackspot Algae Treatment